Health & Safety

 Most diaper pails cost between $30 to $100 or more depending on the brand, design and capacity.

-This provides excellent value and a tiny cost per use when you consider you’ll be able to use the pail for several years, and it’s something you’ll use up to 10 times per day during the newborn phase.
+This provides excellent value and a tiny cost per use when you consider you’ll be able to use it for several years, and it’s something you’ll use up to 10 times per day during the newborn phase.

 Cons Of Diaper Pails